Skye Townsend

 Skylar Christan "Skye" Townsend (born September 1, 1993) is an American actress and singer.
 She has released two EPs, Vomit (2012) and Rocking Chairs (2015).
-Townsend joined the main cast of A Black Lady Sketch Show in 2021.
-She currently appears as Courtney on the CBS television sitcom The Neighborhood.
+Townsend joined the main cast of A Black Lady Sketch Show in 2021. and began appearing as Courtney on the sixth season of the CBS television sitcom The Neighborhood.
 She was born in Santa Monica, California.

 Acting

 Townsend made in August 2011 her acting debut on BET web series 8 Days a Week, portraying the character "Jade Taylor".
 The show ended after 10 episodes.
 Skye completed a film titled Playin' for Love in 2013, playing the character Maya Hardaway the lead cheerleader.
 She guest starred in the popular TV series Lucifer as Axara.
 She has also been cast as Lola in the feature film Chase, shot in summer 2018.
 As of 2021, Townsend is starring in A Black Lady Sketch Show.
 She also appeared in on an episode of the 2021 iCarly revival series, which also features her A Black Lady Sketch Show co-star Laci Mosley.